mendix/docker-mendix-buildpack/README.md

 ### Compilation

 Before running the container, it is necessary to build the image with your application.
-This buildpack contains Dockerfile with script that will compile your application using [cf-mendix-buildpack](https://github.com/mendix/cf-mendix-buildpack/).
+This buildpack contains Dockerfile with a script that will compile your application using [cf-mendix-buildpack](https://github.com/mendix/cf-mendix-buildpack/).

 ```
 docker build